Shoplifting Charges Against a Minor or Young Adult

 Retail fraud stays on your criminal record forever unless your lawyer negotiates for a plea under advisement or a delayed sentence.
 Retail fraud can be removed if you are eligible and granted an expungement or Motion to Set Aside Conviction.

 How long after shoplifting can you be charged in Michigan?

 The statute of limitations for shoplifting is six (6) years.

 Should my child take a plea or go to trial?

 We do not recommend making this decision without experienced legal representation from one of Michigan’s top law firms.
-LEWIS & DICKSTEIN P.L.L.C. has helped thousands of individuals facing retail fraud charges in Michigan and can provide wise insight into what your next steps should be.
-Strong, aggressive legal representation is especially important in the case of retail fraud involving a minor because of what is at stake for that teenager or young adult.
-Even if your child does not want to have a trial, a good trial lawyer will know how to turn a strong defense into even stronger negotiating power.
+LEWIS & DICKSTEIN P.L.L.C. has helped thousands of individuals facing retail fraud charges in Michigan and can provide wise insight into your next steps.
+Strong, aggressive legal representation is essential in the case of retail fraud involving a minor because of what is at stake for that teenager or young adult.
+Even if your child does not want to have a trial, a good trial lawyer will know how to turn a strong defense into an even stronger negotiating power.